 Day 7: Edinburgh sightseeing and ‘My Time’

 After a hearty Scottish breakfast, we are joined by a local guide to discover this city’s rich history.
-The highlight of your morning will be crossing the drawbridge to visit Edinburgh Castle, which dominates the city’s skyline.
+The highlights today include visiting the Royal Yacht Britannia and crossing the drawbridge to visit Edinburgh Castle, which dominates the city’s skyline.
 Your afternoon and evening are at leisure in this grand city.